Want to learn to train, Bootcamp style?

 - £450 – if your organisation is paying for your place and has an income between £300,000 and £800,000 or as individual you can afford to contribute at this rate.

 - £280 – If your organisation is paying for your place and has an income under £300,000 or as individual you can afford to contribute at this rate.

 - £0 – Scholarship Place – if your organisation is not paying for your place and you are unwaged, unemployed, low income, or because of other responsibilities cannot afford to contribute

-The fees cover the training and all meals during training hours.
+The fees cover the training and all meals during training hours, plus tea and snacks.
 The fees do not cover travel or accommodation, which you will need to arrange yourself.
 We do have limited funds available to cover some travel costs of those who are on the scholarship place.